Ange Kouamé

-Ange Samuel Kouamé (born 22 December 1996), also known as An Yi-en (安以恩), is a professional footballer who plays as a forward for China League One club Liaoning Tieren.
+Ange Samuel Kouamé (born 22 December 1996), also known as An Yi-en (安以恩), is a professional footballer who plays as a forward for Chinese Super League club Liaoning Tieren.
 Born in the Ivory Coast, he represents the Chinese Taipei national football team.

 Early life

 Kouamé started playing football at a young age and moved to the Philippines in 2016 before moving to Taiwan.

 Club career

 Tatung

 Kouamé started his football career with Tatung in 2018.
 He won the 2018 and the 2019 league titles.
 Kouamé was also the top scorer in the 2020 league with twenty goals.

 Tainan City

 In 2021, Kouamé moved to league champions, Tainan City.
 In his first season, he helped the club to retained the league title winning the 2021 league title.
 In the following season, Kouamé won the Chinese Taipei Footballer of the Year as he won another league title in the 2022 season.